 For doses of art and history, base yourself in Hilton Head and then venture out to small mainland towns and nearby islands.
 They’re easy to reach within Beaufort County.
 Visits to Bluffton and Port Royal and the city of Beaufort are noteworthy.
 Nearby history of the slave culture is especially relevant to many families.

-Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, and more details.
+Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background (on history, culture, cuisine, recommended reading, art, music), other valuable websites and more details.